pprzetacznik/pprzetacznik.github.io-dev/docs/_posts/2022-05-08-project-management.md

 - Management by describing the context of the problem
 - Delegating execution responsiblity on project coordinators

+## Delegating the artificial pressure on people who execute the job

+- 5 whys method?
+- What goal we want to achieve?
+- Where is the pressure comming from?
+- What is the cost of not doing this (on time)?

 ## References

 * [Alex Ferguson, *Leading: Learning from Life and My Years at Manchester United*.
 2016](https://www.amazon.com/Leading-Learning-Years-Manchester-United/dp/0316268100),